Dynamic-Capital/Dynamic-Capital/docs/dynamic_cli_gui.md

   `--fine-tune-dataset -`, allowing the API to return both report text/JSON and the training payload.

+## Admin access

+The Dynamic CLI/CD workbench is restricted to admin operators.
+Authenticate via the Telegram admin gate to mint a session token; the client forwards this token to `/api/dynamic-cli` using the `x-admin-token` header (or, when necessary, `x-telegram-init-data`), and the API validates it against `ADMIN_API_SECRET` before executing the Python CLI.
+If the token expires you will see an "Admin session required" prompt—refresh the admin control room to generate a new token.

 ## Next.js API bridge

 `POST /api/dynamic-cli` executes `python -m dynamic_framework`, passes scenario